 - 13.1.
 The introduction should provide: - 13.1.1.
-A brief overview of the problem tackled by the researcher with up-todate background information to allow the reader to understand the context, referring only to strictly pertinent references with no extensive review of the subject.
+A brief overview of the problem tackled by the researcher with up-to-date background information to allow the reader to understand the context, referring only to strictly pertinent references with no extensive review of the subject.
 Hence, the researcher should not include details of the data or conclusions from the work referred to. - 13.1.2.
 A justification statement (rationale).
 The candidate should give evidence coupled with reasoning that the specific research work arises out of needs and that it could fill in gaps in knowledge or add to substantive or theoretical understanding.
 The justification should be phrased in a way or another to answer the questions why the research needs to be done, and what will be its significance. - 13.1.3.
-Objective (s) of the study; both the main and secondary objectives should be specific and clearly written.
+Aims and objectives of the study.
+Aim indicates the general intention(s) of the research, written in a broad statment, i.e. the ultimate overall purpose of the study.
+It is what the researcher want to know or the point of doing the research.
+For example to find out ways to improve the breast care services in Iraq.
+Objectives are specific statements, which address the more immediate measureable outcomes, i.e. what steps the researcher will take to achieve the desired outcomes.
+Therefore, they should be attainable either at the end of research or in near future.
+Objectives are often presented in a formatted list, preferably with a separate "subheading".
+Generally, a research should have no more than two or three aim statements; one clear strong aim is usually enough, while it may include a sufficient number of objectives to achieve those aims.
 There is no need to write too many objectives or over ambitious objectives that can not be adequately achieved by the research.
-Objectives are preferably stated at the end of introduction with a "subheading". - 13.2.
-The number of the pages of the introduction is around three pages.
+Usually no more than five objectives are enough.